ryantd42/NY-Legislative-Git/2023/S1450A-2023/bill.md

   ___________

  Introduced  by  Sens.
-SANDERS, COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Banks
+SANDERS, COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Banks -- reported favorably from said  committee  and  committed  to  the  Committee  on Finance  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the banking law and the administrative code of the  city of  New  York, in relation to regulating commercial finance licensing, establishing the minority- and women-owned business protection program
+ AN ACT to amend the banking law and the administrative code of the  city of New York, in relation to regulating commercial finance licensing

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Article 9-A of the banking law is  renumbered  article  9-B and a new article 9-A is added to read as follows:
   ARTICLE IX-A
   COMMERCIAL FINANCE LICENSING